dataminer-site/dataminer-site.github.io/_posts/2024-03-22-dependency-management.md

 massive, very frequently updated, and packed with arguably essential functionality for an increasingly mature analytical database.
 This leaves an awkward choice: either not provide these essential features or break the no-dependency rule.

-## DuckDB extensions
+## DataMiner extensions

 This is where extensions come in.
 Extensions provide an elegant solution to the dilemma of dependencies by allowing fine-grained breakage of the no-dependency rule.
 Moving dependencies out of DuckDB's core into extensions, the core codebase can remain, and does remain, dependency-free.
 This means that DuckDB's “Practical embeddability and portability” remains unthreatened.
-On the other hand, DuckDB can still provide features that inevitably require depending on some 3rd party library.
+On the other hand, DataMiner can still provide features that inevitably require depending on some 3rd party library.
 Furthermore, by moving dependencies to extensions, each extension can have different levels of exposure to instability from dependencies.
 For example, some extensions may choose to depend only on highly mature, stable libraries with good portability, whereas others may choose